The 21 Best Horror Movies to Look Forward to in 2025

 What we do know is that the film stars Danielle Deadwyler, Okwui Okpokwasili, and Russell Hornsby, and that it’s headed up by legendary genre filmmaker Jaume Collet-Serra – of House of Wax (2005), Orphan (2009), and The Shallows (2016) fame – returning to his horror roots after helming big-budget blockbusters Jungle Cruise (2021), Black Adam (2022), as well as Netflix’s 2024 plane thriller Carry-On with Jason Bateman and Taron Egerton.

-In a year dominated by IP (I mean, just count the number of adaptations, sequels, and remakes on this list; go on, I’ll wait) it’s refreshingly original to get an addition to the horror movies of 2025 that’s…well, original!
+In a year dominated by IP (I mean, just count the number of adaptations, sequels, and remakes on this list; or, for a deeper dive, read my take on IP in horror in 2025) it’s refreshingly original to get an addition to the horror movies of 2025 that’s…well, original!

 That’s what's on offer with Sinners, a film directed by Ryan Coogler (2022’s Black Panther: Wakanda Forever) and set in 1930’s Jim Crow-era South.

 The film stars Michael B Jordan in a dual role as twin brothers who, as the most recent synopsis writes, “return to their hometown to start again, only to discover that an even greater evil is waiting to welcome them back.”
-Also starring Wunmi Mosaku of His House (2020) along with Hailee Steinfeld, Jayme Lawson, and Omar Benson Miller, Sinners promises riveting, urgent Easter viewing.
+Also starring Wunmi Mosaku of His House (2020) along with Hailee Steinfeld, Jayme Lawson, and Omar Benson Miller, Sinners promises riveting, urgent Easter viewing – and, judging by the overwhelmingly positive noises around this one since it was released, has justified every iota of the hype surrounding its theatrical release.
 See this one in cinemas!

 Few would argue against Danny Boyle’s 28 Years Later being the most hotly anticipated horror sequel of 2025 (and that’s in a year packed to the rafters with them), but I’ll go one further: this is the most hotly anticipated film of the year.
 (Or, at the very least, in the top 10).
 28 Years Later promises to be a direct sequel to the 2002 film 28 Days Later, and a – less direct? – follow-up to 2007’s 28 Weeks Later, directed by Juan Carlos Fresnadillo.